Call for Proposals – 2019 AETM Conference

 A major benefit of the AETM is the close-knit learning community within its membership.
 Members love to share their knowledge and experience with each other in a variety of ways.
 Presenting at the AETM annual conference is one way to contribute your knowledge and experience within this community.

-Presenters must be available November 20-22.
+Presenters must be available to attend this years AETM Conference.
 Concurrent sessions will take place anytime between 9.00am-5.00pm.

 WHO SHOULD SUBMIT